-Adjusting the Mist Starting Temperature
+Adjusting the Mist Starting Temperature and Timer

-The difference between the mist starting temperature and the starting temperature of the preceding stage can go from 0.5°F to 20.0°F (0.3°C and 11.1°C).
+The mist starting temperature is bounded below by the starting temperature of the preceding cooling stage + 0.5°F (0.3°C) and above by the starting temperature of the preceding cooling stage + 20.0°F (11.1°C).
+The time on and time off parameters can take values from 0 to 60 minutes.